mikedavissoftware/mikedavissoftware/README.md

 ### Hi there 👋

+## My name is Mike Davis

+I am a Junior Full-Stack Web Developer, with ample experience in HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails.
+I have a Software Engineering Certificate from Flatiron School.

 <!--
 **mikedavissoftware/mikedavissoftware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.